NFL Thanksgiving Games 2025 RECAP!

 you could lose maybe one more game, but I think that the mentality is we've got to win out.
 And, you know,

-adding to the peril of where they are, Josh Simmons, their left tackle, who they're counting on,
+adding to the peril of where they are, Josh Simmons, their left tackle, who they're counting on, is lost with a dislocated and fractured wrist.

 So you don't have him next week or anytime soon.

 You know, there's a lot going on here.
-And it's like you said it well because
+And it's like

-we've kind of been concerned or talked about what was the issue with Kansas City's offense for the past couple of years.
+we've kind of been concerned or talked about the what was the issue with Kansas City's offense for the past couple of years.
 It's not right now.

 It's the defense.